-Arthroplasty is a surgical procedure to restore the integrity and function of a joint.
+Arthroplasty is a surgical procedure to restore the function of a joint.
 A joint can be restored by resurfacing the bones.
 An artificial joint (called a prosthesis) may also be used.

 Various types of arthritis may affect the joints.
 Osteoarthritis, or degenerative joint disease, is a loss of the cartilage or cushion in a joint, and is the most common reason for arthroplasty.